MehrzadAzizi/Contract/README.md

 # Contract
-Contract For Text Net In Remix
+Contract For Text Net In Remix...